OwnersUp/ownersup.com/_posts/2019-02-04-how-to-write-a-to-do-list-youll-actually-complete.md

 Ask any solopreneur, and they’ll, more or less, &nbsp;say something like this: I’ve got a million things to do, and it feels like I’m running in even more directions.
 There, in that previous sentence, exists both the problem and solution.

 <br>What a to-do list does is help organize and prioritize your hamster wheel of a mind.
 They, too, force you to build a hierarchy for those tasks, making sure the most important, time-sensitive ones get done first, giving yourself time to complete the less vital ones.
-Research shows that regularly writing a to-do list the night before can greatly improve both your mood and productivity levels the following day.
+Research shows that [regularly writing a to-do list the night](https://www.fastcompany.com/40407550/heres-how-i-completed-my-to-do-list-every-day){: target="_blank"} before can greatly improve both your mood and productivity levels the following day.

 What’s not to like about that?

-How to Create a To-Do List That’ll Fire You Up
+**How to Create a To-Do List That’ll Fire You Up**

 It’s easy to jot down ideas, tasks, and goals you want to accomplish that day or the next.
 However, it’s an entirely different thing to write one you’ll actually complete.

 Here’s a rundown on what you need to do to build an A-plus to-do list.

-Do it the Night Before
+**Do it the Night Before**

 Yes, you’re more than welcome to write your to-do list the morning of—but you’d be better off doing it the night before.

-Studies have shown that when you build your to-do list the night before, it makes you more likely to finish it the following day.
+Studies have shown that when you [build your to-do list the night before](http://fortune.com/2017/04/16/leadership-career-advice-to-do-list-morning-routine-productivity-hack/){: target="_blank"}, it makes you more likely to finish it the following day.
 Why?
 It’s simple: You have more time to think about how to get everything done.

 Do yourself (and business venture) a favor: After brushing your teeth and washing your face, pen tomorrow’s to-do list.
 Your profit lines and productivity levels will thank you for doing it.

-Be Specific—But not too Specific
+**Be Specific—But not too Specific**

 There’s no point in writing a generic to-do list.
 But, on the same token, writing one that’s too specific can be crippling.

 So, how do you find a sweet spot between those two extremes?
 Well, it boils down to three things: Keep each task to one sentence, to the point, and free of “what if” statements.
 Think about treating your to-do list like an elevator pitch, which is another way to say you want to make it powerful and short.

-Create a Hierarchy
+**Create a Hierarchy**

 When you’re writing your to-do list, don’t merely write down your tasks in any order you want.
 To the contrary, you want to put them in a specific manner.